Rxbrooks15/Gang_Territory_Honors_Thesis/README.md

 Synopsis: While the media often overlooks school gun violenc in relation to gang presence—such as targeted attacks and drive-by shootings—I will examine how this environmental mechanism of of Chicago gangs contributes to elevated rates of gun violence, crime, and school gun violence in Chicago.
 Although, this study focuses on the less-publicized, smaller-scale school gun violence incidents, I explore a socialization1framework and Gun Violence Intervention Model (GVIM) to examine how school gun violence manifests from environmental mechanisms.
-These mechanisms—often overlooked in earlier work—are community-specific and, I propose, closely tied to gang presence.
+These mechanisms—often overlooked in earlier work—are community-specific and, I propose, closely tied to gang presence.....At the core of this research is the idea that gun violence, especially in schools, is not just random.
+Gang territories act like invisible borders in the city.
+I argue that schools are shaped by their social environments, and gang-influenced areas are often overlooked in mainstream media but are vital for understanding everyday gun and crime threats some students in schools face.